Voultapher/sort-research-rs/writeup/sort_safety/text.md

 ## libc++'s (libcxx) new `std::sort`

-This is an attempt to untangling the update to libc++'s `std::sort`.
+This is an attempt at untangling the update to libc++'s `std::sort`.
 A rough timeline to the best of the author's knowledge:

 - March 2022 [PR for libc++ opened](https://reviews.llvm.org/D122780)
 - April 2022 [blog post by Danila Kutenin](https://danlark.org/2022/04/20/changing-stdsort-at-googles-scale-and-beyond)